0xStarlight/OS-Lab/Stage-19/1-Exception-Handler.md

 Write an ExpL program to implement a linked list.
 Your program should first read an integer N, then read N intergers from console and store them in the linked list and print the linked list to the console.
 Run this program using shell version-I of stage 17.
 ```

+> NOTE: FOR ASSIGNMENT 2 PUT A BREAKPOINT AND RUN IN DEBUGGER
 ## Implementation
 1. int 9
 2. mod 2